mitchdetailed/CAN_Triple/README.md

 float roundfloat(float num, uint8_t decimal_places);

 Parameters:
-value           – the input value decimal_places  – how many decimal placed you would like to round to.
+value           – the input value. decimal_places  – how many decimal placed you would like to round to.

 Returns: